Google 2026 Algorithm Updates for Contractors

 Strong, active Google Business Profiles.
 Google has consistently rewarded GBP completeness and activity across every major update.
 Completeness means every field filled out accurately, correct business categories selected, service areas defined, hours current, photos updated regularly, and products or services listed where applicable.
 Activity means regular posts, consistent review responses, Q&A maintained, and business information updated when it changes.

 Genuine review velocity.
 In 2026, it is not just about having a high average star rating.
 Google also looks at review recency, review volume, review diversity, sentiment, keywords in reviews, owner responses, and whether your reviews appear authentic.
 A business with 250 fresh, detailed reviews often has an edge over one with 40 outdated reviews.
+The recommended cadence is 4-8 new reviews per month, sent via direct-link SMS within 4 hours of job close.

 Content that reflects real local expertise.
 The update penalized pages that existed to rank for a city name without providing anything genuinely useful about that specific location.
 Content that references specific neighborhoods, local market conditions, or trade-specific considerations for that city fared better.